jbabyhacker/ominous/README.md

 #About

-Final project for MU201x, Making Music With Machines,
+Final project for MU201x, Making Music With Machines.

 #### OS Support